Logo for Stop Murdering Journalists: a shattered and bloddy press jacket in the style worn in Gaza

 • According to France 24:

 A multimedia graduate of the Gaza University College of Applied Sciences, Fatma Hassouna posted her photos on her Instagram account, which was followed by 35,000 people.
 At the same time, she led writing workshops for children at a school in northern Gaza.
 The newly married young woman had just been the subject of a documentary by Iranian director Sepideh Farsi entitled "Put Your Soul on Your Hand and Walk," in which she played the lead role.
-The film was to be screened a few hours later at the Cannes Film Festival , in the "Acid" (Association of Independent Cinema for its Distribution) selection.
+The film was to be screened a few hours later at the Cannes Film Festival , in the "ACID" (Association of Independent Cinema for its Distribution) selection.